Club: FC Groningen | Opening: 2006 | Capacity: 22,550 seats

 In 2016, the stadium changed name to Noordlease Stadion following a sponsorship deal, and in 2018 to Hitachi Global Mobility Stadion following a merger of the companies.

 How to get to Hitachi Global Mobility Stadion

 Hitachi Global Mobility Stadion is located about 2 kilometres south-east of Groningen’s city centre and main railway station.
 The walk from the centre should take less than half an hour.

 Groningen Europapark rail station lies closer to the stadium though, a 5-minute walk.
 The station has regular service from the main railway station.
 The journey only takes 2 minutes.

-From the city centre, the stadium can be reached with bus 8.
+If coming from Groningen city centre, the stadium can be reached with bus 8.
 Take the bus from the A-Kerkhof square (in the direction of Station Noord).
 Get off at stop Boumaboulevard after an approximate 15-minute ride.
 Bus 8 runs twice an hour.

 Address: Boumaboulevard 41, 9723 ZS Groningen

-Ticket prices range from €21.00 for a seat behind the goal to €27.00 for a central seat at the long side.
-Prices are increased with €3.00 for 6 selected high-profile matches.
+Ticket prices range from €18.00 for a seat behind the goal to €29.00 for a central seat at the long side.
+Prices are increased with €4.00 for four high-profile matches.